Richard O. Mines Jr.: Career

-Following his master's degree, Mines held appointment as a Second Lieutenant in U.S. Air Force stationed with the Virginia Air National Guard at Byrd Field in Richmond, Virginia.
-After his brief service in the Air Force, he began his academic career as an Instructor at Virginia Military Institute in 1977.
-He served there as Research Assistant at VMI Research Laboratories until 1978, and as an Instructor until 1979.
-In the following year, he joined Virginia Tech as Graduate Teaching Assistant, and served in this position until 1983.
-He held his next appointment as an Assistant Professor at the University of South Florida until 1985, and subsequently rejoined Virginia Military Institute as an Assistant Professor for a year.
-From 1992 until 1998, he served as an Assistant Professor in the Department of Civil and Environmental Engineering at the University of South Florida.
-Following this appointment, he joined Mercer University as an Associate Professor and Program Director of Environmental Engineering & Environmental Systems in 1998 and was promoted to Professor and Program Director of Environmental Engineering in 2005.
-He served there as Director of MSE/MS Programs and Professor of Environmental Engineering from 2008 to 2017, and as Professor of Environmental and Civil Engineering Department, and Civil Engineering Startup Coordinator from 2017 to 2022.
-Since 2017, he has been serving there as a Civil Engineering Startup Coordinator in School of Engineering.
-In 2021, he held a brief appointment as Chair and Professor of Environmental and Civil Engineering Department, and then, in June 2022, he became Emeritus Professor of Environmental and Civil Engineering at Mercer University.
+Following his master's degree, Mines held appointment as a second lieutenant in U.S. Air Force stationed with the Virginia Air National Guard at Byrd Field in Richmond, Virginia.
+After his brief service in the Air Force, he began his academic career as an instructor at Virginia Military Institute in 1977.
+He served there as research assistant at VMI Research Laboratories until 1978, and as an instructor until 1979.
+In the following year, he joined Virginia Tech as graduate teaching assistant, and served in this position until 1983.
+He held his next appointment as an assistant professor at the University of South Florida until 1985, and subsequently rejoined Virginia Military Institute as an assistant professor for a year.
+From 1992 until 1998, he served as an assistant professor in the Department of Civil and Environmental Engineering at the University of South Florida.
+Following this appointment, he joined Mercer University as an associate professor and program director of environmental engineering and environmental systems in 1998 and was promoted to professor and program director of environmental engineering in 2005.
+He served there as director of MSE/MS programs and professor of environmental engineering from 2008 to 2017, and as professor of environmental and civil engineering department, and civil engineering startup coordinator from 2017 to 2022.
+Since 2017, he has been serving there as a civi engineering startup coordinator in school of engineering.
+In 2021, he held a brief appointment as chair and professor of environmental and civil engineering department, and then, in June 2022, he became emeritus professor of environmental and civil engineering at Mercer University.

-Since 1995, Mines has served in several capacities in the ASEE Southeastern Section, such as Vice Chair of Civil Engineering Division, Chairman of Civil Engineering Division, Vice Chair of Instructional Division, Vice President of Instructional Unit, Secretary of Administrative Unit, Vice President of the Administrative Unit, President-Elect, President, Past- President, Secretary Administrative Division, Chair Administrative Division, Miriam-Wiley Award Committee, and Chair Awards and Recognition.
+Since 1995, Mines has served in several capacities in the ASEE Southeastern Section, such as vice chair of civil engineering division, chairman of civil engineering division, vice chair of instructional division, vice president of instructional unit, secretary of administrative unit, vice president of the administrative unit, president-elect, president, past- president, secretary administrative division, chair administrative division, Miriam-Wiley Award Committee, and chair awards and recognition.
 He has also been an active member of ASCE since 1975 and was made a Fellow in 2007 and achieved Life Member status in 2018.